dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 Convert each project in your solution.
 If you're using the sample app previously referenced, both the **MatchingGame** and **MatchingGame.Logic** projects would be converted.

-To convert a project, do the following:
+To convert a project, do the following steps:

 01. In **Solution explorer**, find the project you're migrating.
 01. Right-click on the project and select **Unload Project**.
 01. Right-click on the project and select **Edit Project File**.
 01. Copy-and-paste the project XML into a text editor.
 You'll want a copy so that it's easy to move content into the new project.
-01. Erase the content of the file and paste in the following content:
+01. Erase the content of the file and paste the following XML:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">